tnear/linux/strace.md

 1748108167.147278 brk(NULL)             = 0x561f00cb5000 <0.000089>
 ```

-This shows that `execve` took 632 us and `brk` took 89 us. `strace` has built-in overhead, so these numbers may be slower than in production runs.
+This shows that `execve` took 632 microseconds and `brk` took 89 microseconds. `strace` has built-in overhead, so these numbers may be slower than in production runs.

 ## `-f, --follow-forks`
 The `-f` flag follows child processes.